nofursad/portfolio_project_1/README.md

 ### Solved Bugs
 When i tested the codes of this website in the W3C validator, I found out that I closed the `<i>` tag twice in every line.
 I went back and corrected that in footer section of all the pages in website.

 ### Unfixed Bug
-No Unfixed Bugs
+No Unfixed Bugs.

-### Validator Testing
+## Validator Testing
-HTML: I tested the code through the official **W3C validator** and all test pass without any error.
+**HTML**: I tested the code through the official **W3C validator** and all test pass without any error.

-CSS:  I tested the code through the official **W3C (Jigsaw) validator** and all test pass without any error.
+**CSS**:  I tested the code through the official **W3C (Jigsaw) validator** and all test pass without any error.

-Accessibility: I have confirmed that texts on the website are easy to read by choosing the right color and fonts.
-And confirm website is accessible by running it through *lighthouse* in devtools.
+**Accessibility**: I have confirmed that texts on the website are easy to read by choosing the right color and fonts.
+And confirm website is accessible by running it through **lighthouse** in devtools.

 ![Accessibility](https://nofursad.github.io/portfolio_project_1/assets/images/readme/Validity.png)